robotmischief/budget-buddy/README.md

 ![budget buddy header](readme/budget_buddy_header.png)
 ## BudgetBuddy
-### Your friendly budget App for your empty pocket
+### Your friendly budget App for your empty pockets
 $~$
 ## This is the repository of a work in progress PERN stack App
 ### The App is in a very MVP stage but it will be updated as I learn new stuff 💪